jaison080/iedc-blog/content/post/business-school-abroad.md

 <br>

 1. Grade Point Average (GPA)
 <br>For a good MBA course, you don’t need more than 8.5 GPA.
-That doesn’t mean getting a higher GPA means your efforts will be wasted.
+That doesn’t imply getting a higher GPA means your efforts will be wasted.
 In Europe, more than how high your GPA is, they care about how it affects you and why it matters to you.

 2. Cost
 <br>It is the tuition fee, cost of living, etc. The tuition fee is cheapest in Europe, cheaper in the UK and usually the most expensive in the USA